Partial Quotients Division - A Guide to the New Long Division For Parents and Learners

 So, what is division using partial quotients?

-Partial quotients division is the new way to divide big numbers.
-The idea is scary but it's really quite simple.
+Partial quotients division is simply a different (and to many, new) way to divide big numbers.
+It may sound a little scary at first, but it's really quite simple.

 Imagine someone gives you 620 pieces of candy to share out among 14 kids.
 You don't have to know the exact answer to start sharing - you simply start handing them out in batches making sure you don't exceed the total.